 The Xhosa people are of the Nguni group, in the southernmost part of Africa.
 There are approximately nine million Xhosa, second only in size to the Zulu nation.
 The Xhosa people consist of several tribes such as the Mpondos, Mpondomise, Bhaca, Xesibe, Bomvana, Thembu, and the Xhosa proper.
-But because they all speak the common language of isiXhosa they are united by being identified as the Xhosa tribe.
+But because they all speak the common language of Xhosa (isiXhosa), they are united by being identified as the Xhosa tribe.

-Six million AmaXhosa (Xhosa people) live in the Transkei, under the rule of the paramount chief and the regional chiefs, who themselves relate to the country’s governmental bodies.
+Six million Xhosa (amaXhosa) live in the Transkei under the rule of the paramount chief and the regional chiefs, who work closely with the country’s governmental bodies.
 The tribe is governed by chieftaincies or tribal authorities.
 Even though the Xhosa homeland is the Transkei, they have been scattered beyond these borders as a consequence of a national disaster that occurred in the mid-1850s.

-This is what is known as Nongqause, after a young Xhosa girl of that name.
-Nongqause was regarded as a amagqirha (prophetess).
-She had a vision in 1856 of the warriors of old.
-Their message was to tell her people, who were the original Xhosa tribe, that they must destroy all their cattle and crops, and thereafter, fatter herds and better crops would arise from the earth to replenish the losses.
-The warriors then said, through Nongqause, that they themselves would arise and help drive the white men back to the sea.
-The prophecy wasn’t fulfilled and as a result, tens of thousands of the Xhosa died; others fled south across the Great Kei River to the white owned farms in South Africa to beg for shelter and food.
+This disaster was named Nongqawuse, after a young Xhosa girl who was regarded as an amagqirha (prophetess).
+In 1856, she had a vision of the warriors of old.
+Their message to her was to tell her people, who were the original Xhosa tribe, that they had to destroy all their cattle and crops, after which fatter herds and better crops would arise from the earth to replenish the losses.
+The warriors also said that they themselves would arise and help drive the white men back to the sea.
+The prophecy was not fulfilled and as a result, tens of thousands of Xhosa died.
+Others fled south across the Great Kei River to the white-owned farms in South Africa to beg for shelter and food.